-How to average non-adjacent/contiguous cells excluding zeroes in Excel?
+How to average non-adjacent/contiguous cells excluding zeros in Excel?

-Supposing you have a fruit table as the right screenshot shown, and you need to calculate the average of all cells in the Quantity columns excluding the zeroes, how to get it done?
-The following methods can help you.
+Suppose you have a fruit table like the screenshot below, and you want to calculate the average of all cells in the Quantity column, excluding zeros.
+The following method will guide you through the process.

-The following formula we will recommend can just work on non-adjacent cells in a single row.
+The following formula works for non-adjacent cells in a single row.
 For example, you need to calculate the average of three date’s quantity of Apple excluding zero cells in the table, you can apply the following formula.

 Note: In the formula, C2 and G2 are the first and last cells of the non-adjacent cells.
 And number 2 in the formula means there is only one column interval between every non-adjacent cell.
 You can change them based on your needs.